The digital transformation journey

 The need to be visionaries

-Almost every incumbent logistics company is being pushed by disruptors or peers to digitally transform.
-To survive these challenges, companies must reduce supply chain latency and expedite last-mile delivery.
-Digitally-native startups like Transfix are already making inroads by connecting different elements of the logistics ecosystem.
+Almost every incumbent automotive company is being pushed by disruptors or peers to digitally transform as connected, autonomous, shared and electric become the new mandate.
 Many companies will survive only if they become digital transformation visionaries.

 Navigating the transformation journey